SAP/sap-btp-service-operator/README.md

 **Solution**

 To overcome this issue, use the `force_k8s_binding` query param when you create a service binding and set it to `true` (`force_k8s_binding=true`).
-You can do & this   either with the Service Manager Control CLI (smctl) [bind](https://help.sap.com/docs/SERVICEMANAGEMENT/09cc82baadc542a688176dce601398de/f53ff2634e0a46d6bfc72ec075418dcd.html) command or 'Create a Service Binding' [Service Manager API](https://api.sap.com/api/APIServiceManager/resource/Platforms).
+You can do & this   either with the BTP CLI [bind](https://help.sap.com/docs/btp/btp-cli-command-reference/btp-create-services-binding) command or 'Create a Service Binding' [Service Manager API](https://api.sap.com/api/APIServiceManager/resource/Platforms).

-smctl Example
+btp cli Example

 >   ```bash
-  >   smctl bind INSTANCE_NAME BINDING_NAME --param force_k8s_binding=true
+  >   btp create binding --service-instance INSTANCE_NAME --binding BINDING_NAME --parameters  '{"force_k8s_binding":true}'
   >   ```

 <br>